devops329/devops/instruction/chaosTesting/chaosTesting.md

 At a minimum you should be conducting chaos testing in your staging and other non-customer facing environments.
 Once you are confident that those systems are handling chaos correctly, you might have the confidence to apply the chaos test to your production system.

-## Create your own chaos
+## ☑ Exercise

-You can experiment with chaos testing by doing the following:
+Experiment with chaos testing by doing the following:

 1. Add endpoint on your fork of the `jwt-pizza-service` code that can enable and disable chaos by causing one of your endpoints to randomly fail.
 Only allow an admin to execute the chaos endpoint.
 For example: